Iris6373/Railway-Reservation-System/README.md

 # Railway-Reservation-System
-This was my first project in web development and this project is done as a team, We as a team did this project.
+This was my first project in web development and this project was done as a team.
 The team members are:
 1) S Girish <br>
 2) A Hariharan